Exploring Spirituality and Building Relationships

 Our Community Circles have been and continue to be a beloved piece of our small group ministry, designed to explore topics in community and build relationships.
 If you are a new member, or perhaps a longstanding member, looking for ways to develop a meaningful connection to our faith tradition, and to other members of the church, Community Circles are for you.

 Joining a Community Circle offers a stress-free, comfortable setting to wrestle with the questions within and around us, while providing an opportunity to learn about others.

 What are community circles?

 Many people come to MDUUC to explore spiritual meaning and make new friends.
 Community Circles offer opportunities for both exploration and community building.
 Beginning at several different times throughout the year, Community Circles meet for seven weekly sessions.
 The goal of each Community Circle is to build a healthy and sharing group that depends on the kindness, openness, and willing participation of everyone involved.
 Participants make a covenant — a sacred promise of honest and meaningful relationship — that deepens the experience while strengthening respect and caring within the MDUUC community.

 Community Circles allow participants to share personal stories and perspectives in an atmosphere of respectful listening by the other members.
-Each circle, usually seven to ten members, participates in finding deeper issues to explore, shares insights, and works to develop a true sense of community within MDUUC.
+Each circle, usually five to eight members, participates in finding deeper issues to explore, shares insights, and works to develop a true sense of community within MDUUC.

-Guided by a facilitator, every session focuses on a theme, quotation, or topic to provoke discussion and meaningful expressions of experiences and values.
+Guided by a facilitator, each structured session focuses on a theme, quotation, or topic to provoke discussion and meaningful expressions of experiences and values.